Allied Irish may cut mortgage rates amid political backlash

-DUBLIN Allied Irish Banks (AIB) (ALBK.I) raised the prospect of cutting the cost of variable rate mortgages on Wednesday amid a public and political backlash over lenders' reluctance to ease the burden on customers as they return to profit.
+DUBLIN, April 22 Allied Irish Banks (AIB) raised the prospect of cutting the cost of variable rate mortgages on Wednesday amid a public and political backlash over lenders' reluctance to ease the burden on customers as they return to profit.

 Ireland's coalition government, under pressure from opposition parties a year ahead of elections, has said it may consider increasing the annual charge it levies on local banks if they do not move to cut rates.